 * This Lemon Curd is not as thick as most curds, which is exactly what makes it prefect for serving as a sauce with the Friands.
 If you’re looking for a thick spread type of lemon curd, double the amount of butter.

 Cooking time: 10 minutes

 ¾ cup sugar

 1. Fill a large bowl with ice water and set aside.
-Fill a medium sized pot halfway with water, bring to a boil and lower the heat to medium.
+Fill a medium pot halfway with water, bring to the boil and lower the heat to medium.

 2. Zest the lemon and measure 1 Tbs.
 Juice the lemon and measure ¼ cup.

 3. In a medium heatproof bowl (that can sit comfortably on top of the pot), mix the egg yolks, sugar and lemon juice.
 Place over the pot and whisk for 2-3 minutes until the sugar dissolves and the mixture warms up.
 Add the butter, a bit at a time, and whisk until it melts and the mixture is warm and glossy.

 4. Add the lemon zest and mix.
 Place the bowl in the one with the ice water.
 Whisk occasionally, until the curd cools down and thickens a bit.
 The curd can keep, in a jar in the fridge, for about 2 weeks.